The Elderly Community Care what it delivers and what it don’t

 The age-old question and the dilemma of how best to look after one’s elderly parents, this has always been a challenge.

-Traditionally families as a matter of honour took on the caring role of their parents regardless of their physical or mental condition shortcomings.
+Traditionally families as a matter of honour took on the caring role of their parents.
+Regardless and irrespective of their physical or mental condition/shortcomings.

-Moreover, geographically if the children of the elderly person lives hundreds of miles away or in some cases abroad- it just cannot be done.
+Moreover, geographically if the children of the elderly person live hundreds of miles away or in some cases abroad- impossible.

 Dementia Care The Biggie!

 The Elderly Community Care.
 Dementia care In many ways this condition is the toughest challenge for everyone associated with the sufferer.
 A very demanding role for any children to have to face.